Your art tax dollars at work!

 According to OAC’s release, these figures include a stipulated Arts Access Investment Award, an additional prize equal to 40% of their core awards given to organizations “based on their proven service to K–12 schoolchildren and/or people in underrepresented communities, as called for in the Arts Tax.”
 Nonprofit clients of the Portland’5 Centers for the Arts also have a one-time subsidy rolled into their awards to cover coming venue rent increases.

-OAC’s website notes that seven of the 80 recipients did not meet all GOSG requirements, but received funding due to their pre-existing relationships with RACC and “because they provide essential, culturally specific programming and other services for current and historically underrepresented and underserved populations.”
+OAC’s website notes that seven of the 80 recipients did not meet all grant requirements, but received funding due to their preexisting relationships with RACC and “because they provide essential, culturally specific programming and other services for current and historically underrepresented and underserved populations.”

-The new fiscal year marks the first where OAC manages Portland’s artistic funds instead of the Regional Arts and Culture Council.
+The new fiscal year marks the first in which OAC manages Portland’s artistic funds instead of the Regional Arts & Culture Council.
 The city ended its nearly 30-year contractual relationship with RACC last summer amid questions about how the council spent its budget and tracked its success.
-OAC’s website still lists RACC as a resource for artists and creative entities, along with funds from MusicOregon, Friends of IFCC and the city’s Small Grants Program.
+OAC’s website still lists RACC as a resource for artists and creative entities, along with funds from MusicOregon, Friends of IFCC, and the city’s Small Grants Program.

 OAC’s announcement says funding levels from the previous fiscal year were met to ease the transition from RACC administration to OAC.
 Mayor Ted Wheeler wrote a memo in August forecasting shortfalls in Portland’s 2025–26 budget.
-The Oregonian reported Tuesday that Wheeler directed city bureaus except public safety begin cutting their budgets by five percent.
+The Oregonian reported Tuesday that Wheeler directed city bureaus except public safety to begin cutting their budgets by 5%.

 The full list of grant winners, their award breakdowns, and links for future grant opportunities are on OAC’s website.